-Hello there, I’m Rebecca and I live in Ashford, Kent with my husband Mark (an über maths geek) and our cute cat Misu and two kittens Atlas and Solar (if you’re wondering, his name derived from my favourite pudding Tiramisu and our geek streaks for geography and the sun!).
+Hello there, I’m Rebecca and I live in Ashford, Kent with my husband Mark (an übermaths geek) and our cute cat Misu and two kittens Atlas and Solar (if you’re wondering, their names are inspired by my favourite pudding Tiramisu and our geek streaks for geography and the sun!).

 What totally makes me tick is telling a story and this starts by putting you at the heart of what I do, hearing about the dreams for your big day and how you would like my photography to be shaped around that.
 You could say this is my mission, to capture you, being you having the best day of your lives.

 I love capturing love.
 It is a total treat to work with folk to create elegant, soft, natural images with a creative twist.
 Photos are so important, the still frames that are our connection to our past and our legacy for the future.

 One of my first jobs was processing 35mm film at Lawn’s in Broadstairs so photography and I have had a long history!
 I am lucky enough to teach folk photography and advise on employability in higher education.

 I love walking in deserted woodland and I am easily distracted by nature, birds fascinate me (not-so-closet RSPB, National Trust & Woodland Trust member!) and I adore being outside, seeing, listening and just being.
 I did a geography degree so being good to our environment is important to me.
 I am a coastal bird and have a beach hut each summer to enjoy spending time the coast, ice cream in my hand and paddling in the sea.
 My favourite colour is turquoise and all shades of soft minty blue – I love the colour of blackbird eggs!